Pun – Definition, Examples, Types & Meaning

 Bad dad jokes

 Not all dad jokes are perceived the same.
 What some might find endearing, others may consider cringe-worthy.
-Bad dad jokes typically fall flat due to a predictable punchline or simply because the word play is stretched too thin.
+Bad dad jokes typically autumn flat due to a predictable punchline or simply because the word play is stretched too thin.

 Examples of terrible dad jokes